prathamsakhare/bookify/README.md

 - **Frontend**:
   - React.js: A JavaScript library for building user interfaces.
-  - Redux: A state management library for predictable state containers.
   - Axios: A promise-based HTTP client for making requests to your Firebase backend.
   - React Router: For handling routing in the single-page application.
   - Bootstrap: A popular CSS framework for a sleek and modern design.